-- Strut into the semi-enclosed bus shelter to light and consume their nauseating cowboy killers.
+- Strut into the semi-enclosed bus shelter to light and consume cowboy killers.

-- Slyly cut ahead of everyone in line to board by edging in from the side.
+- Cut ahead of everyone in line to board by edging in from the side.

-- Rush to the front of the line only to spend minutes rummaging in their pockets for the fare.
-Points if they pay in pennies.
+- Rush to the front of the line only to rummage through their pockets for the fare (extra points if they pay in pennies).

-- Stand in front of the fare reader, blocking it and the passage to the rest of the bus; after all, once they’re on the bus, that’s all that matters.
-An extra prize if they seem annoyed at being bumped by those trying to get past.
+- Stand in front of the fare reader, blocking it and the passage to the rest of the bus.
+Extra points if they seem annoyed at being bumped by those trying to get past them.

-- Continue to sit reading their newspaper or book while the elderly, disabled, and pregnant stand.
+- Continue to sit while the elderly, disabled, and pregnant stand.

-- Spread their packages or legs out over an adjacent seat and don’t move them even as the bus becomes standing room only.
-Extra credit for taking up two or even more adjacent seats.
+- Spread their packages or legs out over an adjacent seat even as the bus becomes standing room only.
+Extra points for each seat taken.

-- Manage to sit half on their neighbor and then act surprised.
+- Sit half on their neighbor.
 They may forfeit the award, however, if they apologize.

 - Stand in the doorway of the bus asking the driver directions as though he or she is the Shell Answer Man, while green lights come and green lights go.

-- Sprawl their legs into the aisle so others have to step over them; bonus if they act annoyed when they’re kicked or tripped over.
+- Sprawl their legs into the aisle for others to step over.
+Extra points if they seem annoyed when they’re accidentally kicked.

-- Spread their short legs so as to take up a seat and a half.
+- Spread their short legs to take up a seat and a half.

-- Discuss personal business as loudly as possible on their mobiles.
+- Discuss personal business loudly on their mobiles.

 - Believe that signs like “No Turn on Red” are for others.

-- Make left-hand turns into pedestrians who have the right of way, expecting said pedestrians to scatter.
+- Make left-hand turns into pedestrians who have the right of way.